-All objections to interrogatories, depositions, requests, and applications under Federal Rule of Bankruptcy Procedure 7037, and all motions and responses concerning discovery matters must be in writing and recite with specificity the objectionable interrogatory, deposition, request, or application.
+All objections to interrogatories, depositions, requests, and applications under Bankruptcy Rule 7037, and all motions and responses concerning discovery matters, must be in writing and recite with specificity the objectionable interrogatory, deposition, request, or application.
 If time does not permit the filing of a written objection or motion, the Court may, in its discretion, waive this requirement.